ganysigit/my-app/problems.md

 - The `fetchConnections()` function handles fetching both types of connections in a single call
 - Verified fix resolves the mapping tab loading issue

-## Problem 9: Select.Item Empty Value Error
+## Problem 9: Select.Item Empty Value Error ✅ SOLVED
 **Error**: `Error: A <Select.Item /> must have a value prop that is not an empty string` **Analysis**:
 1. The "All Projects" option in the project filter dropdown had an empty string value (`value=""`)